Welcome to our gallery highlighting the exquisitely designed Mothersill Project from Bates Masi Architects.

 A white pedestal tub stands at the center of this bathroom, within a large glass enclosure shower area.
 Through the sliding door, we see an outdoor rinsing station as well.

-The master bath features a lengthy dual vanity with frameless, wall-size mirrors amplifying the visual space.
+The primary bath features a lengthy dual vanity with frameless, wall-size mirrors amplifying the visual space.
 Dark hued countertop and cupboards contrast with the warm natural wood tones.

 This smaller bathroom features an ultra-modern white floating vanity with cubic sink, beneath a mirror in vertical strips.